james-arn/vesta-property/README.md

 2. Ensure that the `dist` folder contains all the necessary files (such as your `manifest.json`, built JavaScript files, HTML, icons, and any other assets required by your extension).
 3. Zip up the contents of the `dist` folder (making sure that the `manifest.json` is at the root of the zip file).
 4. Upload that zip file during the extension submission process.

+## Frontend Data Flow

+A key aspect of this extension's architecture is the separation between preparing data for UI display and preparing data for internal calculations (like the dashboard scores).
+This ensures maintainability and clear responsibilities.

+The primary data flow is orchestrated within `src/sidepanel/App.tsx`:

+1.  **Raw Data Acquisition:**

+    - `App.tsx` manages the state for scraped property data (`propertyData` via `usePropertyData` context), premium API query results (`usePremiumStreetData`, `useCrimeScore`), and processed EPC data (`useProcessedEpcData`).
+    - Messages from the background script update the `propertyData` state.

+2.  **Data Processing Hook (`useChecklistAndDashboardData`):**

+    - To keep `App.tsx` clean, the custom hook `src/hooks/useChecklistAndDashboardData.ts` takes the raw data sources as input.
+    - **Checklist Generation:** Inside the hook, `src/sidepanel/propertychecklist/propertyChecklist.ts -> generatePropertyChecklist` is called.
+This function's primary role is to create the `PropertyDataListItem[]` array needed by the UI.
+It transforms raw data points into appropriate _display strings_ and determines the correct `DataStatus` based on the best available information (preferring premium data if available and valid, falling back to scraped data).
+    - **Calculation Data Preparation:** The hook also prepares a specific `calculationData` object containing values needed for scoring, formatted numerically or in a specific way required by the calculation logic (e.g., `calculatedLeaseMonths: number | null`, `epcScoreForCalculation: number`).
+This uses helpers like `calculateRemainingLeaseTerm` and `mapEpcToScore`.
+    - **Score Calculation:** The hook then calls `src/utils/scoreCalculations.ts -> calculateDashboardScores`, passing it both the `basePropertyChecklistData` (for looking up simpler values like council tax band) and the prepared `calculationData` (for complex/derived values like lease months and EPC score).
+    - **Return:** The hook returns the `basePropertyChecklistData` and the final calculated `dashboardScores`.

+3.  **Rendering in `App.tsx`:**
+    - `App.tsx` receives the `basePropertyChecklistData` and `dashboardScores` from the hook.
+    - It passes `basePropertyChecklistData` (or a filtered version) to `src/sidepanel/components/ChecklistView.tsx` for rendering the detailed checklist.
+    - It passes `dashboardScores` (and potentially `basePropertyChecklistData` if needed by child components) to `src/sidepanel/components/DashboardView.tsx` for rendering the dashboard summary.

+**Benefits of this Approach:**

+- **Separation of Concerns:** UI display logic (`generatePropertyChecklist`) is distinct from calculation logic (`calculateDashboardScores` and the preparation in the hook).
+- **Maintainability:** Changes to UI formatting are less likely to break calculations, and vice-versa.
+- **Clear Data Flow:** `App.tsx` uses the hook as a clear source for processed data needed by the different views.
+- **Correct Data Types:** Calculations use appropriate numeric/specific types prepared in `calculationData`, while the UI uses display strings from `PropertyDataListItem`.